-- Short-Term Medical Work outlines practice guidelines for short visits - The Working Abroad Handbook is a comprehensive guide to working overseas - now available online at cmf.org.uk/international/working-abroadhandbook - The Electives Handbook is a terrific resource for medical students - Off the Beaten Track offers advice for juniors on how to go overseas soon after qualification 4. go As well as numerous short-term options throughout your studies, an elective to a developing country is a golden opportunity to do something different, to see life and medicine in another setting, and to look at the world from a different perspective.
+- Short-Term Medical Work outlines practice guidelines for short visits - The Working Abroad Handbook is a comprehensive guide to working overseas now available online at cmf.org.uk/international/working-abroadhandbook - The Flectives Handbook is a terrific resource for medical students - Off the Beaten Track offers advice for juniors on how to go overseas soon after qualification 4. qo As well as numerous short-term options throughout your studies, an elective to a developing country is a golden opportunity to do something different, to see life and medicine in another setting, and to look at the world from a different perspective.
 For many students, it's an experience that changes the way they live and shapes their future.
 Deciding what to do, where to go and how to get there can seem a daunting task, but CMF has lots of resources to help.
 The CMF website contains a database of over 80 Christian hospitals around the world that accept elective students and inspiring elective reports from former students. how will you be involved?

 We are all called to engage in global mission, be it through going, giving, praying or simply being informed.
-Indeed, the history of medical missions global options F rom time to time, CMF runs a 'global track', offering focussed training for Christian health care students and young professionals wanting to explore their role in global health and mission.
-Details and updates are at: cmf.org.uk/international/global-track
+Indeed, the history of medical missions alobal options rom time to time, CMF runs a 'alobal track'. offering focussed training for Christian health care students and young professionals wanting to explore their role in global health and mission.
+Details and updates are at: cmf.org.uk/international/global-track CMF also runs a number of short-term teams, either to Christian medical conferences overseas, or 'taster' trips hosted by another Christian medical movement, or 'outreach' teams delivering medical care.
+For more details, see cmf.org.uk/international/short-term-vision-trips Many CMF students have been richly blessed by attending the World Congress of the International Christian Medical and Dental Association (ICMDA).
+The next will be in Tanzania in summer 2022.